UCLALibrary/libcal-proxy/docs/architecture.md

 It consists of:
 * A verticle that
 ** Loads application configuration
-** Retrieves initial OAuth tokens
+** Deploys two [services](https://vertx.io/docs/vertx-service-proxy/java/) (decribed below)
 ** Deploys the two request handlers
 * A status handler, called to determine if the application is running
 * A LibCal Proxy handler, which
-** Receives LibCal API requests
-** Retrieves an OAuth token from application storage ** Passes the API request along to LibCal with the token ** Returns the LibCal response to the original client
+** Receives LibCal API requests, determining the resource path, query string, and HTTP verb for the request ** Invokes the token service (see below) to get an OAuth token ** Invokes the proxy service (see below) to retrieve data from LibCal ** Returns the LibCal response to the original client
+* A token service which
+** Authenticates with the LibCal token endpoint
+** Stores a pair of OAuth tokens in application shared data ** Hands off token(s) to the proxy service (see below) ** Periodically polls LibCal to refresh the tokens
+* A proxy service which
+** Calls LibCal, using the path/query/verb identified by the proxy handler ** Returns the response (status code/message, response body) to the proxy handler

 ## Functional Overview
 The proxy exists to insulate cients from the process of retrieving an OAuth token from the LibCal OAuth provider.
 Client calls are identical to direct calls to a LibCal API, except for two points: